Shikharji: Temples

 Shikharji is considered as the most important pilgrimage centre by both the Digambara and Śvētāmbara sects of Jainism and the jurisdiction of the main temples is shared by both sects.

-The current structure of temples at Shikharji was re-built by Jagat Seth in 1768 CE.
+The current structure of temples at Shikharji was re-built by Jagat Seth Mahtabchand (father of the Kushalchand mentioned before) in 1768 CE.
 However, the idol itself is very old.
 The Sanskrit inscription at the foot of the image is dated 1678 CE.
 One of the shrines dates back to the 14th century.
 Several Śvētāmbara temples were constructed in 20th century.
 Pilgrims offer rice, sandal, dhupa, flower, fruits and diya.

 At the base of Shikharji is a temple to Bhomiyaji (Taleti).
 On the walls of the Jain temple at the village of Madhuban, there is a mural painting depicting all the temples on Parasnath Hill. Śvētāmbara Bhaktamara temple, established by Acharya Ramchandrasuri, is the first temple to house a Bhaktamara Stotra yantra.

-A large Digambar Jain temple depicting Nandishwar Dweep is at the base of the hill.
+A large Digambara Jain temple depicting Nandishwar Dweep is at the base of the hill.
 The Nichli temple, built by a Calcutta merchant in 18th century, is noteworthy for its architecture.
 The temple features arched gateways and carvings of Tirthankaras on the temple wall.